 - Help our customers who are under occupying their home to move to a smaller property by offering both practical assistance as well as direct support. - Tailor our assistance packages according to the needs of each customer, and may include one or more of the following:

 Practical Assistance

-- Direct assistance with packing and unpacking (for customers with support needs).

-- Clearance of gardens, sheds or lofts.
+- o Clearance of gardens, sheds or lofts.

-- Provision of a skip/recycling of unwanted household items.
+- o Provision of a skip/recycling of unwanted household items.

 - Removal/refitting of appliances.

-- Removal/refitting of alarms.
+- o Removal/refitting of alarms.

 Support